 BUT you need to keep in mind that 99.999999% of the advice you see out there is pure fear-mongering.

 - The professionals are almost always wrong.
 The stock picks of pundits are usually no better than pure chance, and even professional money managers barely ever beat the market benchmark.
-In other words, they don’t just underperform but they do it by A LOT.
-As William Bernstein, author of The Intelligent Asset Allocator, says: “There are two kinds of investors, be they large or small: Those who don’t know where the market is headed, and those who don’t know they don’t know.”
+In other words, they don’t just underperform, they do it by A LOT.
+As William Bernstein, author of The Intelligent Asset Allocator, says, “There are two kinds of investors, be they large or small: those who don’t know where the market is headed, and those who don’t know they don’t know.”

 But it can be confusing if you’re new to this world and have no idea how to get started.

 That’s why I’m excited to offer you something for free: My Ultimate Guide to Personal Finance.

 - Master your 401k: Take advantage of the free money offered to you by your company… and get rich while doing it.

 - Manage Roth IRAs: Start saving for retirement in a worthwhile long-term investment account.

 - Automate your expenses: Take advantage of the wonderful magic of automation and make investing pain-free.